xaksis/vue-good-table/vp-docs/guide/advanced/checkbox-table.md

   }">
 ```

-you can also programmatically get selected rows at any time by putting a `ref` on the table and then doing
+Although, the `on-selected-rows-change` event should be enough for you to keep track of selected rows.
+If at any time you need to know what rows are selected, you can get it via ref.

 ```js
 this.$refs['my-table'].selectedRows;